NexPlayer/Android-SDK/advanced.md

 This class defines the renderer view for CFF and 3GPP timed text subtitles in content and displays them.

-In order for `NexPlayer`™ to display CFF or 3GPP timed text, a separate Caption Renderer view must be created with the `NexCaptionRendererForTimedText` class.
+In order for `NexPlayer` to display CFF or 3GPP timed text, a separate Caption Renderer view must be created with the `NexCaptionRendererForTimedText` class.

 In particular, in order to use `NexCaptionRendererForTimedText`, care must be taken to do the following: